davidhigley/hello-world/README.md

-# hello-world
+# hello world

-Demo repo to test Matrix git bridge
+This is a demo repo to test the SQuiz Matrix git bridge asset type.

-This is David's first Git project for testing a connection with Matrix
+Updating the file in Github should automatically update the page on Matrix, but could be an issue with server side caching